 4. Rent Direct New York ↑

-RDNY guarantees that all their listings are 100 perecent no broker fee.
+RDNY guarantees that all their listings are 100 percent no broker fee.
 Since these rentals go fast, they have an alert feature that’s quite handy.
-But unlike a lot of the other sites on the list, this one is not free; those with budgets up to $2,500/month pay a one-time fee of $99, and those with unlimited budgets pay $129 for up to 90 days of service.
+But unlike a lot of the other sites on the list, this one is not free; there’s a $79 + tax one-time fee for 90 days of service.
 RDNY explains that this charge covers the fact that listings aren’t put up by brokers, but rather directly by landlords.
 They also offer personal phone and email support.

 5. NYBits ↑